 - Equivalent SNPNs (see clause 5.30.2.11).

+- Unavailability Period, as described in clause 5.4.1.4.

+- Support of the slice-aware SoR information (see clause 5.15.X).

-- Unavailability Period, as described in clause 5.4.1.4.If a UE operating two or more USIMs, supports and intends to use one or more Multi-USIM features (see clause 5.38) in a PLMN for a USIM, it shall indicate in the UE 5GMM Core Network Capability for this USIM in this PLMN that it supports these one or more Multi-USIM features with the following indications:
+If a UE operating two or more USIMs, supports and intends to use one or more Multi-USIM features (see clause 5.38) in a PLMN for a USIM, it shall indicate in the UE 5GMM Core Network Capability for this USIM in this PLMN that it supports these one or more Multi-USIM features with the following indications:

 - Connection Release Supported.